eyelessrhyme7/ChatOnlyBankingApp/README.md

 # ChatiBank: Simplifying Banking for Seniors and Differently Abled 🌐💬💳

-Developers: Raman, Jae, Nic, Puri, Jing Jie
+Developers: Raman, Jae, Nic, Puri, Jing Jie.
+This is a project under the NUS Fintech Society Machine Learning Department.

 ## Problem Statement 🤔